Employee Onboarding Examples: From Process-Driven to Experience-Driven

 So what are some specific onboarding best practices you might want to include as part of your process?
 Here are a few:

-Pre-arrival Preparations: Kick off with pre-arrival arrangements that make your new hires feel welcomed and valued even before Day 1.
+Preboarding: Kick off with pre-arrival arrangements that make your new hire feel welcomed and valued even before Day 1.
 This might include a welcome message from the manager, introductions to the team, or a rundown of what the first day would look like.
+Coordinate any IT/tech set-up now so it’s ready to go on their first day.

 ➡️ Steal our New Hire Onboarding Checklist. 😏